Proof of funds for individuals

 - Confirmation emails displaying the purchase.

 - Receipts proving the purchase of mining hardware, where the address of the buyer (customer's registered name at Bitvavo) and seller can be seen.
-The hardware must be sent to the address of the name which is registered on Bitvavo.
-If the customer's address has changed in the meantime, please provide evidence that you have lived or worked at the aforementioned address at a given time.
+The hardware must be sent to the address associated with the name that is registered on Bitvavo.
+If the customer's address has changed in the meantime, please provide evidence that the customer has lived or worked at the aforementioned address at a given time.

-- Photos of the mining hardware along with screenshots of the platforms and programs used.
+- Photos of the mining hardware and screenshots of the platforms and programs used.

 - Bills relating to operating costs (e.g. electricity bills) that are addressed to the name registered under the customer's Bitvavo account.